emilyOberH/C-programming/README.md

   4) Program opens binary file "WTAplayers.bin" and displays information about the first n players on screen. n is given by user.
 It stores those n players in an array of struct.
 Later, program finds the youngest player in the array and display their information on screen.

   5) Program "Lab12exercise5.c" converts text file "listOfStudents.txt" into a binary file.
 Program "Lab12exercise5_read.c" reads the binary file and stores at most n students (n given by user) into an array of struct Students, then displays all students from  first, second and third year on screen.

+  6) Program opens the "abbreviations.txt" text file and formats the contents in a cohesive way.
+The formatted version is then stored in the "abbreviations_formatted.txt" text file.